Building Learning Power

 - Become lifelong learners

-Building Learning Power helps develop a into someone who can face challenges calmly, confidently and creatively.
-It gives them the skills they need for their journey through school and into the real world.
+Building Learning Power helps children develop skills to be able to face challenges calmly, confidently and creatively, skills they need for their journey through school and into the real world.
 We want our children at our school to be lifelong learners.

 What do we want to achieve?